achyuthcodes30/Container.py/docs/dockerwriteup.md

 JSON represents structured data in Javascript Object syntax that can easily be read by us.
 Even though it closely resembles JavaScript object literal syntax, it can be used independently from JavaScript, and many programming environments feature the ability to read (parse) and generate JSON.
 While we most certainly can work with a simple format such as JSON, it needs to be serialized into a JSON string so it can be transmitted over a network or stored in files.
 To do this, we use `JSON.stringify()` and then we deserialize the JSON string with `JSON.parse()` to reconstruct the Javascript Object defined by the string.

 Coming back to YAML, it is often used to write configuration files such as our Docker Compose file in the DevOps world, but its object serialization abilities and support for multiple programming environments make it a viable replacement for JSON as it can be considered a superset and is easier to read.
-While we won't be diving any deeper into YAML in this workshop, here is a good read to familiarise yourself more with its specs and syntax - https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started
+While we won't be diving any deeper into YAML in this article, here is a good read to familiarise yourself more with its specs and syntax - https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started

 Let's see how we can build multicontainer applications with Docker Compose.
-To start with, go ahead and clone this repo where with the `git clone` command: https://github.com/achyuthcodes30/Docker-Demystified-Code.
+To start with, go ahead and clone this repo where with the `git clone` command: https://github.com/achyuthcodes30/Docker-Undocked-Code.

 Then, move to the `compose_example` directory and open the `compose.yaml` Docker Compose file in your preferred editor of choice.